Catholic emancipation: Act of Union with Ireland 1800

 The issue of greater political emancipation was considered in 1800 at the time of the Act of Union between Great Britain and Ireland: it was not included in the text of the Act because this would have led to greater Irish Protestant opposition to the Union.
 Non-conformists also suffered from discrimination at this time.

 William Pitt the Younger, the Prime Minister, had promised emancipation to accompany the Act.
-No further steps were taken at that stage, however, in part because of the belief of King George III that it would violate his Coronation Oath.
+No further steps were taken at that stage, in part because of the belief of King George III that it would violate his Coronation Oath.
 Pitt resigned when the King's opposition became known, as he was unable to fulfil his pledge.
 Catholic emancipation then became a debating point rather than a major political issue.

 The increasing number of Irish Catholics serving in the British army led to the army giving freedom of worship to Catholic soldiers in 1811.
-Their contribution in the Napoleonic Wars may have contributed to the support of Wellington (himself Irish-born, though Protestant) for emancipation.
+Their contribution in the Napoleonic Wars may have contributed to the support of Arthur Wellesley, 1st Duke of Wellington (himself Irish-born, though Protestant) for emancipation.